wdmg/yii2-admin/README.md

     ?>

 # Status and version [ready to use]
+* v.1.1.15 - Show/hide main navbar/sidebar menu by hover, UI language in cookie
 * v.1.1.14 - Fixed deprecated class declaration
 * v.1.1.13 - Added some module options and fixing password reset email
-* v.1.1.12 - Added permanently remove module and clear all module options